-Faculty and staff members who are at least 45 years of age with completion of at least 10 years of uninterrupted regular full-time service immediately prior to the commencement of the arrangement, may request a reduction of their daily, weekly, monthly or annual period of work to as low as 50% of that required for a full-time position.
+To be eligible to request a reduced workload to retirement arrangement, employees must be at least 45 years of age with completion of at least 10 years of continuous University of Waterloo service in a full-time regular ongoing position, in definite term/temporary consecutive contracts whose lengths are a minimum of one year, or a combination thereof, prior to the commencement of the arrangement.
+Eligible employees may request a reduction of their daily, weekly, monthly or annual period of work to as low as 50% of that required for a full-time position.
 Salary is adjusted proportionately to reflect reduction of work.
-Leaves of absence, temporary reduced workloads, maternity/parental leaves and sick leaves/LTD are not deemed as interruptions in service for purposes of this policy.
+Approved leaves of absence, temporary reduced workloads, maternity/parental leaves and sick leave/LTD are not deemed as interruptions in service for purposes of this policy.

 Reduced workload to retirement arrangements can be for a maximum of 17 years, or to the person’s 71st birthday, whichever comes first.
 A retirement date that is mutually agreeable to the employee and his or her department head must be established as part of the arrangement.

-Requests for such arrangements must be recommended in writing via the appropriate administrative chain to the vice-president, academic & provost (VPAP) for approval.
-Before the VPAP level, requests not granted at one level may be appealed to the next higher level.
+Requests for such arrangements must be recommended in writing via the appropriate administrative chain to the Vice-President, Academic & Provost for approval.
+Before the Vice-President, Academic & Provost level, requests not granted at one level may be appealed to the next higher level.
 If not granted, an individual is entitled to receive a written explanation of the decision, if so requested.

 Before a reduced workload to retirement is approved, Human Resources will confirm details of the arrangement in writing to the faculty or staff member and to the department; expectations under the arrangement will be specified in a revised appointment letter.
 Mutual agreement by the faculty or staff member and the university is required for any change to a reduced workload to retirement.